Kitware/pybsm/docs/release_notes/pending_release.rst

 Documentation

-* Added baseline documentation for all pybsm functionality and instruction pages for package installation, the review process, and the release process
+* Added baseline documentation for all pyBSM functionality and instruction pages for package installation, the review process, and the release process.

-* Added Read the Docs configuration files
+* Added Read the Docs configuration files.

-* Added Apache license file
+* Added Apache license file.

+* Added a style sheet to guide future documentation and text updates.

 CI/CD

-* Add pytest and coverage reports to CI
+* Added pytest and coverage reports to CI.

 * Added a conditional case of ``opencv-python-headless`` installation